-Nebraska Food for Health Center (NFHC) - ARD faculty at NFHC study unique plant-based components that can be used to promote human health through dietary modulation of the gut microbiome, and inform new-age breeding programs to add value to Nebraska crops.
+Nebraska Food for Health Center (NFHC) - ARD faculty at NFHC study unique plantbased components that can be used to promote human health through dietary modulation of the gut microbiome, and inform new-age breeding programs to add value to Nebraska crops.
 Working with NUtech Ventures, the university's technology commercialization affiliate.
 A faculty-led startup company "Synbiotic Health" has emerged to develop a combination of beneficial gut bacteria and the fuel that feeds them.
 The start-up has licensed its first Synbiotic strains and plans to begin human clinical trials soon.

 Honors and Awards - ARD faculty continue to receive professional recognition for their innovative and breakthrough science discoveries and contributions.
-Notably, Dr. A. Pannier received the Presidential Early Career Award, the highest honor presented by the US government, for her research on developing biomaterials and gene delivery systems, including DNA vaccines.
+Notably, Dr. A. Pannier received the Presidential Early Career Award, the highest honor presented by bly, Dr. A. Pannier received the Presidential Early Career Award, the highest honor presented by the US government, for her research on developing biomaterials and gene delivery systems, including DNA vaccines.
 Four junior ARD faculty received the highly competitive federal Early Career Award from NSF: Dr. Joe Louis for research on improving natural resistance in sorghum to sugarcane aphids, the most damaging pest in the US; Dr. L. Zhang for her research on shifting shapes of proteins and how they might contribute to disease infection; Dr. T. Obata for his research on understanding metabolism and role in health; and Dr. R. Roston for her research on developing hardy plants to address extreme weather events and chilling temperatures.
 Dr. E.